ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/Problem_Set9.md

 **N.B.
 This command may not work `python scripts/qq_plot.py penicillin_kmers.txt`.
 Skip it and continue with the rest**

 ## Recombination
-* [ClonalFrameML tutorial](https://github.com/xavierdidelot/clonalframeml/wiki). the data for this tutorial should be downloaded from [here](https://doi.org/10.6084/m9.figshare.19626912).
+[ClonalFrameML tutorial](https://github.com/xavierdidelot/clonalframeml/wiki). the data for this tutorial should be downloaded from [here](https://doi.org/10.6084/m9.figshare.19626912).
+Just do the standard model example.
+This ClonalFrameML command may take 12 hours to run, I would recommend doing that overnight after business hours.